AfifaHaque/WebApp/06-surveys.md

 5. How often do you miss assignments or project deadlines?
 6. What is your biggest challenge in managing your academic workload?
 7. Would you use a Study Planner application designed specifically for students?
 8. Which features would you find most useful?
+9. How important are reminders and notifications for academic tasks?
 ## Survey Findings
 <br>
 <ins><b> Figure 1 </b></ins>